swish0621/swish0621.github.io/index.md

 ---

-## Welcome and thank you for visiting!
+## Welcome, thank you for visiting!
 Here you can find my resume, projects and social media links.
 ### About me

 Motivated and analytical Computer Science student (3.8 GPA), currently in